simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

     <br>
     <p>
         If you now open the project on another PC, the hardware information will also be added to the project via a simple `apax install`.
+        By default, the hardware support package for the 1500 PLC is included in the SDK.
         If additional Siemens hardware is required that is not yet offered as a hardware support package, it can of course also be imported as GSDML.
     </p>
     <br>